The proven two-sided marketplace playbook, based on 10+ years of experience

 Marketplaces thrive when (and only when) they solve a problem for buyers and sellers.

-- give access to a wide selection to compare and choose from
+- Provide access to a wide selection to compare and choose from

-Importantly, the model offers significant benefits to the marketplace founder as well.
+The model offers significant benefits to the marketplace founder as well:

 Let’s look at each of the founder benefits in more detail.